After 14 years, it's time to reflect.

 c:) To be working with someone from either ACMA or the Department of Broadband and Communications - working through other license options such as HPON with an exemption to the license and application fees.

 I've been told that the FM spectrum in Sydney is almost to completely full, but I guess that's like a room being full - there's always some clutter that can go.
 I think the spectrum could of been appointed more efficiently - but I guess that's easy for me to say from my own point of view.
-It is just worth noting that 10% of Sydney's population has a disability of some sort.
+It is just worth noting that 17.1% of Sydney's population has a disability of some sort or is caring for someone who is.
 Based on data from Australia's Bureau of Statistics, they are other demographic groups that only represent less then 1.5% of Sydney's population.
 It is these groups that have Sydney wide broadcast licenses.
 I suppose something being full is open to interpretation uh?
 But this is what happens when licenses are granted to every little demographic group in Sydney, rather then being based on merit and need.

 Updated Friday 1st November 2013 at 1:10 am